Stay Unique, Stay Efficient: Preserving Model Personality in Multi-Task Merging: Experiments

 \textbf{Experimental results}.
-The results for the ViT-B/32 and GPT-2 backbones are presented in Table~\ref{tab:unseen_vit} and Table~\ref{tab:unseen_GPT-2}, while those for ViT-L/14 and Qwen-14B backbones can be found in Table~9 and Table~10 in the supplementary material.
+The results for the ViT-B/32 and GPT-2 backbones are presented in Table~\ref{tab:unseen_vit} and Table~\ref{tab:unseen_GPT-2}, while those for ViT-L/14 and Qwen-14B backbones can be found in Table~\ref{tab:unseen_vit_l_14} and Table~\ref{tab:unseen_Qwen-14B_suppl} in the supplementary material.
 Our method consistently outperforms all baselines on both seen and unseen tasks.
 Notably, while personalized merging methods generally perform better than basic approaches on seen tasks, they do not necessarily guarantee better generalization.
-For example, on the ViT-B/32 backbone, all personalized baselines underperform Ties-Merging~\citep{yadav2023ties} on unseen tasks.
+For example, on the ViT-B/32 backbone, all personalized baselines underperform Ties-Merging~\cite{yadav2023ties} on unseen tasks.
 This highlights a key limitation: personalized methods tend to optimize for task-specific performance on seen tasks, which may limit their transferability to unseen tasks.
 In contrast, our method demonstrates strong performance on both seen and unseen tasks.
+Crucially, this gain incurs negligible overhead: Our approach achieves consistent performance improvements in a zero-shot and data-free manner.
+Besides, the semantic task embeddings are extracted entirely offline, requiring only a single forward pass of the CLIP text encoder prior to deployment.
+By securing significant improvements without additional training costs or online inference latency, DTS demonstrates a superior performance-efficiency trade-off, confirming its practical viability for cold-start multi-task scenarios.